keesiemeijer/wp-update/README.md

 * [WP-CLI](http://wp-cli.org/)

-Install WP-CLI if not installed.
-The command `wp` should be executable and in your PATH (e.g. /usr/local/bin/).
-See the [installation instructions](http://wp-cli.org/#installing) for WP-CLI.
+If it's not installed already see the [installation instructions](http://wp-cli.org/#installing) for WP-CLI.
+The command `wp` should be executable and in your `PATH` (e.g. /usr/local/bin/).

-If you have permission issues or have trouble moving files in your PATH see [this answer](https://stackoverflow.com/a/14650235) on stackoverflow
+If you have permission issues or have trouble moving files in your `PATH` see [this answer](https://stackoverflow.com/a/14650235) on stackoverflow.

 ## Installation